THE IDEA

 You can’t install emergence.
 You can only create the conditions for it and then pay close attention to what shows up.

 When a culture feels real but nobody designed it.
 When a team produces something better (or worse) than the sum of its members.
 When a problem persists despite every individual doing their job well.
-When changing the people doesn’t change the pattern.
+When new people arrive and quickly start behaving like the people they replaced.